 The consequences of antimicrobial resistance pose a significant concern to scientists and medical professionals.
 Infection with drug-resistant organisms can lead to increased and longer hospital stays, more complicated treatment, more deaths, and higher healthcare costs.

 As strains of staph continue to adapt and change over time, it is critical for healthcare workers to track these changes.
 They need to know which strains are present within a community at any point in time, to which antibiotics the strains are resistant, and the severity of disease caused by the circulating strains.
 Two researchers affiliated with the Department of Molecular Virology Microbiology at Baylor College of Medicine, Drs.
-Edward Mason and James Versalovic, (along with Department of Pediatrics faculty, Kristina Hulten, Ph.D. and Sheldon Kaplan, M.D.) have been conducting surveillance of both HA-MRSA and CA-MRSA in pediatric patients at Texas Children’s Hospital since 2001.
+Edward Mason and James Versalovic and their colleagues have been conducting surveillance of both HA-MRSA and CA-MRSA in pediatric patients at Texas Children’s Hospital beginning in 2001.
 By analyzing strains isolated from these patients, the scientists have found that CA-MRSA accounts for an increasing percentage and number of infections.
 This information can help doctors select the optimal antibiotic treatment for infected patients.

 Scientists would further like to understand the genetic changes in MRSA that allow the bacterium to cause serious illness in otherwise healthy individuals.
 To begin to answer this question, MVM scientists and others at Baylor College of Medicine initiated a project to obtain the DNA sequence of a strain of CA-MRSA called USA300.
 They chose the USA300 strain, one of two strains that cause the majority of CA-MRSA cases, because it has emerged as the predominant strain causing skin infections, as well as more serious infections, in both pediatric and adult patients in many states.
 Before 2000 this strain was rarely found in the community; today it accounts for 70 percent of CA-MRSA patients at Texas Children’s Hospital.
 Another reason for the interest in the USA300 strain is that it appears to be more virulent than other strains.

-MVM researchers Drs.
-Sarah Highlander, Joseph Petrosino and Edward Mason and colleagues at the Baylor Human Genome Sequencing Center sequenced the genome of this MRSA-resistant strain from a pediatric patient along with a community-associated staph strain that is susceptible to methicillin.
+Drs.
+Sarah Highlander and Joseph Petrosino and colleagues at the Baylor Human Genome Sequencing Center sequenced the genome of this MRSA-resistant strain from a pediatric patient along with a community-associated staph strain that is susceptible to methicillin.
 They then compared the DNA sequences.
 They also compared the DNA sequence of these strains with the previously published staph genomes of isolates obtained elsewhere.

 With the genetic information describing USA300 in hand, the scientists can now zoom in on the regions that differ from other strains to pinpoint genes that may account for the ability of USA300 to cause serious illness in some people.